JGLaferte/Observer/README.md

 Observer pattern is used when there is one-to-many relationship between objects such as if one object is modified, its

-depenedent objects are to be notified automatically.
+Dependent objects are to be notified automatically.
 Observer pattern falls under behavioral pattern category.
+Think for

-Think for exemple of twitter, followers is the observer and the followed is to one being observed.
+example of twitter, followers is the observer and the followed is to one being observed.

-# Exemple
+# Example

-Simple clone my project and test my pattern.

-To me , real life exemple is alway easyer to undestand.That why i used the electicity for the exemple.
+Simply clone my project and test my pattern.
+To me, real life example is always easier to understand.
+That why I used the

-In the project i created 2 custom componennt : "Switch" and "light".
+Electricity for the example.
+In the project I created 2 custom component: "Switch" and "light".
+You simply register a switch

-You simply register a switch to a light to make it react to it.
+To a light to make it react to it.

 ![alt tag](https://raw.githubusercontent.com/JGLaferte/Observer/master/lightExemple.png)

-(switch1 is registered to light 1 and 2)
+(Switch1 is registered to light 1 and 2)